Satisfactory Academic Progress Policy

-To maintain eligibility for financial aid, a student must comply with the following standard.
+To maintain eligibility for financial aid, a student must comply with the following standards.
 Failure to meet any of the standard requirements may result in denial of federal financial aid at COCC:

-Financial aid applicants must have a cumulative GPA of 2.00 and a cumulative completion rate of 66.67% of their calculated credits at the end of each term.
-The term 'calculated credits' is defined as credits for which a student has received a financial aid disbursement and/or attempted hours if the student did not receive financial aid.
-It also includes transfer credit hours that are accepted toward a students's educational program.
+Financial aid applicants must have a cumulative GPA of 2.0 and a cumulative completion rate of 66.67 percent of their calculated credits at the end of each term.
+The term "calculated credits" is defined as credits for which a student has received a financial aid disbursement and/or attempted hours if the student did not receive financial aid.
+It also includes transfer credit hours that are submitted for evaluation.
 If a student fails to meet these eligibility standards, an automatic WARNING status (see below) is enforced.
-Grades of A, B, C, D and P only will be evidence of successful completion of course work for purposes of calculating institutional percentage completion rates.
+Grades of A, B, C, D and P only will be evidence of successful completion of coursework for purposes of calculating institutional percentage completion rates.

-Aid eligibility is limited to 150% of a program's credit length (approximately 135 credits for two-year degree and 75 for one-year certificate) even if a degree is not earned.
+Aid eligibility is limited to 150 percent of a student's program credit length (approximately 135 credits for two-year degree and 75 for one-year certificate) even if a certificate/degree is not earned.
 As soon as it is clear that a student cannot graduate within this period, he/she becomes ineligible for aid.
 Change of major or program may not be sufficient reason to extend the credit limit.
 Students pursuing more than one program at COCC will need to submit an appeal and documentation of its necessity if the maximum limit is reached.